Transfer Credit Criteria & Requirements

 The Transfer Course Equivalency Tool is provided as a service for students who want to know whether the courses they are taking, or plan to take, will transfer to the University of West Georgia.

 This tool is for reference only.
 University of West Georgia course equivalents are subject to change upon official evaluation by the appropriate department.
 The listing or exclusion of courses from this program does not reflect on acceptability of the courses to the University of West Georgia.

-Any undergraduate transfer student who would like to request a re-evaluation of a given transfer course equivalent, should submit the Transfer Credit Re-Evaluation Form, a course description, and/or a course syllabus to the department chair in the relevant discipline.
+Any undergraduate transfer student who would like to request a re-evaluation of a given transfer course equivalent, should submit the Transfer Credit Re-Evaluation Form found under "Other Forms" on the Office of the Registrar's Forms page, a course description, and/or a course syllabus to the department chair in the relevant discipline.
 It is the student’s responsibility to obtain and submit the course description and/or a course syllabus along with the form.

 Important points concerning the re-evaluation of transfer credits: